d-yacenko/Article11/READ_ME.md

-Here’s a clear English version of your text:

----

 In this project, you will find the code and pretrained model that allow you to reproduce the results presented in the paper.